zbartab/PaperPump/PaperPump_Appendix.md

 # Description of real publication networks

 The following table shows basic statistics for several attributes of the two real publication networks.
 Column 'Network' contains the network ID, _n_ is the sample size, _m_ gives the mean, M is the median, 'min' is the minimum, while 'max' is the maximum, 'LQ' and 'UQ' are the lower and upper quartiles, respectively.
-Terms in italic give the variables: _authors_ is the number of authors a paper has; _papers_ is the number of papers an author has; _weighted papers_ is the number of papers weighted by the reciprocal of their authors; _strengths_ is the strength of a given node (author), i.e. sum of weights the links connected to a given node have; _degrees_ gives the number of neighbours of a node; and _clustering coefficients_ is the local clustering coefficient of a node.
+Terms in italic give the variables: _authors_ is the number of authors a paper has; _papers_ is the number of papers an author has; _weighted papers_ is the number of papers weighted by the reciprocal of their author numbers; _strengths_ is the strength of a given node (author), i.e. sum of weights the links connected to a given node have; _degrees_ gives the number of neighbours of a node; and _clustering coefficients_ is the local clustering coefficient of a node.

 !pagebreak